DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Information exchange protocol based on direction entropy

 \subsection{Initialization of direction entropy}

-As mentioned definition 4 , $n$ is the number of factors in the agreement that are all independent of each other and affect the player's strategy, and $p_i$ is the probability of an event triggered by the i-th factor that affects the player's strategy.
+As mentioned definition 4, $n$ is the number of factors in the agreement that are all independent of each other and affect the player's strategy, and $p_i$ is the probability of an event triggered by the $i$-th factor that affects the player's strategy.
 This includes all the factors that affect the player's strategy, so there is a probability normalization condition:

-We assume that the factors that affect the strategy in the agreement are $p_{1},\cdots,p_{n}$ (such as: complexity; utility; time, etc., and these factors may be related to each other and affect each other), and the direction entropy at round $t$ is $H(dit_{t,p_1,\cdots,p_n})$ , abbreviated is $H(dir^{t})$.
-Meanwhile, $H(dir^{t})$ increases with the number of rounds, that is, $\dfrac{dH(dir^{t})}{d_t}>0$.
+We assume that the factors that affect the strategy in the agreement are $p_{1},\cdots,p_{n}$ (such as complexity; utility; time, etc.), and the direction entropy at round $t$ is $H(dir_{t})$.
+Meanwhile, $H(dir_{t})$ increases with the number of rounds, that is, $\dfrac{dH(dir_{t})}{d_t}>0$.
 It means that the player complied with the protocol during the t round.
-Conversely, $H(dit^{t})$ decreases with the number of rounds, that is, $\dfrac{dH(dir^{t})}{d_t}<0$ .
+Conversely, $H(dit_{t})$ decreases with the number of rounds, that is, $\dfrac{dH(dir_{t})}{d_t}<0$.
 It indicates that the player deviated from the protocol during the $t$ round.